 Contact(s): Aimee Louis

-The Health and Well-Being Student Group promote holistic health habits on campus.
-We achieve this by development of invaluable skills from yoga, meditation, and mindfulness to short term and long term goal – setting.
-This group is for all students to strive for balance through mindfulness and meditation to achieve holistic well – being.
+The Health and Well-being Group promote holistic health habits on campus.
+We achieve this by development of invaluable skills from yoga, meditation, and mindfulness.
+We support the spiritual wellness

 Contact(s): Dana Lance

 illicit dance crew aims to dance to Kpop songs, original choreography and promote Korean culture.
 High energy performances accompanied with never ending charisma they never aim to fail!

 There’s no auditions as we want dedicated individuals show up to practices and have a passion for dance or Kpop.
 Just email us at our email and we’ll set up you up to join the dance crew